trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 ```

 **Syntax Analysis**
-At its very basic, a Syntax analyser converts tokens to a parse tree.
+At its very basic, a Syntax analyser converts tokens to a parse tree by looking at a set of rules.
 This is a oversimplification so that we can understand the basic functionlity of this stage of a compiler, which is the point of this post.
 There are 2 stages to this:
 1. Getting a parse tree out.
 2. Optimising the parse tree.